AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 > [!NOTE]
 >
 > - Compound indexing only applies to types.
 In other words, there is no compound indexing for secondary indexes that are on streams.
-For more information, see [Stream properties](xref:sds-stream-properties#indexes).
+For more information, see [Indexes](xref:sds-stream-properties#indexes).
 > - The examples below are for compound indexes on types and not of secondary indexes on streams.

 **REST API**